-HIGH WATER USE PLANT - "High Water Use Plant" means any plant categorized as high water need by the Water Use Classification of Landscape Species guide ("WUCOLS").
+HIGH WATER USE PLANT - "High Water Use Plant" shall mean any plant categorized as high water need by the Water Use Classification of Landscape Species guide ("WUCOLS").

-HYDROZONE - "Hydrozone" shall mean a portion of the landscaped area having plants with similar water needs and rooting depths served by a valve or set of valves with the same schedule.
+HYDROZONE - "Hydrozone" shall mean a portion of the Landscap Area having plants with similar water needs and rooting depths served by a valve or set of valves with the same schedule.
 A Hydrozone may be irrigated or non-irrigated.